-In this section, we will show how to configure a backup gateway in the Virtuozzo Hybrid Infrastructure, then create a new customer in the Acronis Cyber Cloud, and then set up a storage for backups in the Acronis Cyber Backup Cloud.
+In this section, we will show how to deploy backup storage in the Virtuozzo Hybrid Infrastructure, then create a new customer in the Acronis Cyber Cloud, and then set up a storage for backups in the Acronis Cyber Backup Cloud.
 The corresponding steps for Acronis Cyber Backup are similar.